Buildooor Research Brief -- May 2026

 Where the paper interprets provider behavior beyond explicit wording, that interpretation is stated as inference rather than confirmed claim.

-The safest way to phrase the inference is this: OpenAI confirms a formal distillation path; Anthropic does not frame its stack the same way publicly, but its price-performance moves are consistent with the same underlying market logic.
+OpenAI confirms a formal distillation path.
+Anthropic does not frame its stack the same way publicly, but its price-performance moves are consistent with the same underlying market logic.
 Higher-end capability is repeatedly harvested, packaged, and pushed into cheaper lanes.
-That is why quality improvements now feel simultaneously dramatic and non-monopolizable.
+Quality improvements now feel simultaneously dramatic and non-monopolizable for exactly this reason.

 4. Free, Tapered, and Metered Usage Are Strategic, Not Contradictory